GPT-AI-Flow/gpt-ai-flow-doc-docusaurus/docs/3-self-media-guide/1-Self-media-industry-100-keywords.md

 - What is Native Advertising - How it Works | Outbrain | Outbrain.com: https://www.outbrain.com/native-advertising/#:~:text=Native%20advertising%20is%20a%20form,seamlessly%20on%20the%20web%20page.
 - What Are In-Feed Social Media Ads? – All You Need To Know To Start Monetizing: https://www.codefuel.com/blog/what-is-in-feed/
 - What Is Video Advertising?
 A Guide to Getting Started: https://www.semrush.com/blog/video-advertising/#how-to-create-effective-online-video-ads
+- What is App Store Optimization (ASO)?
+The in-depth guide for 2023: https://appradar.com/academy/what-is-app-store-optimization-aso
+- What Is SEO?
+Meaning, Examples & How to Optimize Your Site: https://www.semrush.com/blog/what-is-seo/

 ## 历史